demasy/oracle-sandbox/README.md

 <br>

 > **⚠️ DEVELOPMENT AND TRAINING ENVIRONMENT ONLY**
+>

-> **⚠️ Important Notice:** This environment has been specifically engineered for **development, testing, and educational purposes**.
-It is **not hardened or optimized for production deployments**.
-Organizations seeking production-ready solutions should consult [Oracle's official production deployment guidelines](https://www.oracle.com/database/) and engage with Oracle's enterprise support channels.
+> This environment is intended solely for **development**, **testing**, **evaluation**, and **educational** purposes.
+It is not secured, hardened, or optimized for production workloads.
+For production-grade deployments, organizations should consult Oracle's official deployment guidelines and work with Oracle Support or certified Oracle partners to ensure appropriate architecture, security, and compliance.
 <br>

 # 📑 Table of Contents